Call 561-272-0800

 Is Cannabis Addictive?

+Yes, cannabis can be addictive.
 Cannabis contains tetrahydrocannabinol (THC), a mind-altering compound that interacts with the brain’s reward system, leading to feelings of pleasure and relaxation, [P Bloomfield, M. A., et al, 2016].
 With regular use, the brain adapts to the presence of THC, leading to tolerance and the need for larger doses to achieve the desired effects.
 This potentially paves the way for dependence, where individuals may find it difficult to control their cannabis use despite negative consequences.

 While THC is a psychoactive, habit-forming compound, not everyone who uses cannabis develops a dependence.
 Factors such as genetics, environmental influences, and individual differences in brain chemistry play a role in determining susceptibility to addiction.
 Additionally, the legal status and social stigma surrounding cannabis can impact patterns of use and addiction rates.